Congratulations on your offer of admission! So what's next?

 Step 5: Submit the FAFSA

-You can access the Free Application for Federal Student Aid (FAFSA) online after October 1.
+You can access the Free Application for Federal Student Aid (FAFSA) online beginning in December.

-The priority filing deadline for Penn State is December 1, but students may still send in the FAFSA after this date.
+Penn State recommends filing the FAFSA in January, but students may still send in the FAFSA after this date.

 Step 6: Attend Our Accepted Students Program